Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

    }
    ```

-3. Be sure to apply this action on "Machine to Machine" flow, it will then run each time a `client_credentials` request is made.
-After a request with is made you can see the updated application name in the Auth0 dashboard.
+3. Make sure to apply this action to the "Machine to Machine" flow.
+It will run each time a `client_credentials` request is made.
+After a request is made, you can view the updated application name in the Auth0 dashboard.